LdDl/rust-road-traffic/ROADMAP.md

     * ~~Optional choice between Tiny YOLO and MobilenetSSD(Caffe)~~
     * ~~Fill Jetson Nano instructions~~
     * ~~Estimate speed and intensity for each vehicle type~~
+    * RabbitMQ / Redis integration modules?
+Do we need those?